Flydx1234/guildsup/README.md

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# Guilds

 ## Overview

 (___TODO__: a brief one or two paragraph, high-level description of your project_)

   Tired of not having anyone to play your favorite game with?
 Well, that's where Guilds comes in!
 Guilds is a platform for gamers to create their own communities for their favorite games much like an actual guild in a game such as WoW.
 Many games, such as Hearthstone, Genshin Impact, Fortnite, Among Us don't really have a system in place for players to build up a group of friends to consistently play together and do cool stuff.